jpsdr/HDRTools/HDRTools - ReadMe.txt

 For SDR data (Color<>0),
 the output (R,G,B stage) is normalized for 1.0=100 cd/m� (or 255 or 65535).

-For ConvertxxxtoYUV functions, the input is :
+For ConvertxxxtoYUV functions, the input is:

 For HDR data (Color=0), HDRMode=(0 or 1),
 the input (R,G,B stage) is normalized for 1.0=10000 cd/m� (or 255 or 65535).